-Notable of this family during the Middle Ages was Sir Alexander Allanson, Chaplain of Edinburgh; and Sir William Allanson (died 1656), an English merchant draper and politician who sat...
-Another 28 words (2 lines of text) are included under the topic Early Allenay Notables in all our PDF Extended History products and printed products wherever possible.
+Notable of this family during the Middle Ages was Sir William Allanson (died 1656), an English merchant draper and politician who sat in the House of Commons from 1640 to 1653.
+He became a freeman of the...
+Another 37 words (3 lines of text) are included under the topic Early Allenay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allenay family to the New World and Oceana

 An examination of many early immigration records reveals that people bearing the name Allenay arrived in North America very early: John Allanson settled in Georgia in 1733.